theobald-software/theobald-software.github.io/content/_en/board-connector/bapis-and-function-modules.md

 The following section describes the functions of the BAPI Component of Board Connector. <br>
 Basic Board Connector the knowledge is required to understand the following sections. <br>

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the BAPI component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: BAPI](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bapi).

 {: .box-tip }
 **Tip:** To get information on the basics of Board Connector, refer to [Getting Started](./getting-started). <br>